-The Lakeview Park located on Harrison Circle features play equipment, a picnic pavilion, grills and a water fountain.
-Improvements to the park where funded thru the State of Maryland Community Parks and Playground program, a division of Program Open Space and completed in 2008.
+The Lakeview Park, located on Harrison Circle, features play equipment, a picnic pavilion, grills and a water fountain.
+Improvements to the park were funded through the State of Maryland Community Parks and Playground program, a division of Program Open Space, and completed in 2008.

 "Nace Hopkins was a leader for the [African Americans] of Trappe.
-He gave his service to the building of God's Church and was the founder of The Emancipation Celebration Day Known as Nace Day".
+He gave his service to the building of God's Church and was the founder of The Emancipation Celebration Day Known as Nace's Day."
 (History of Scott's United Methodist Church) [edited]

-Trappe Veteran's Memorial Park is located on Main Street at the former site of the Trappe High School building and is directly in front of the old Trappe Ball Park and Talbot Co. playground.
+Veterans Memorial Park is located on Main Street at the former site of the Trappe High School building and is directly in front of the old Trappe Ball Park and Talbot County playground.
 A large gazebo was added in 2012 and is available for use by the public at no charge.
-The park also features picnic tables, park benches and a water fountain.
+The park also features picnic tables, park benches, and a water fountain.

 For more information, please contact Talbot County Parks & Recreation (410) 770-8050